hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_experimental_data.md

 Also, it's worth noting that we don't need to navigate the FTP site to find individual files to download, since the link on the GEO site should list a link to the file.
 By right-clicking on the `ftp` link on GEO, you can copy the 'ftp address' to use with the `wget` or `curl` command.

 <img src="../img/geo_ftp_cl.png" width="700">

+---
+*This lesson has been developed by members of the teaching team at the [Harvard Chan Bioinformatics Core (HBC)](http://bioinformatics.sph.harvard.edu/).
+These are open access materials distributed under the terms of the [Creative Commons Attribution license](https://creativecommons.org/licenses/by/4.0/) (CC BY 4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original author and source are credited.*